Sea Star Festival: Sea Star 2023

 Sea Star Festival 2023 took place 19–20 May 2023.
 It was attended by 42,000 people.

-The headlining acts for Sea Star 2023 included The Prodigy, Robin Schulz and many more.
+The headlining acts for Sea Star 2023 included The Prodigy and Robin Schulz.

 Sea Star 2023 presented a combination of various live and electronic acts, ranging from famous hip-hop and electronic acts to psychedelic trance and dance music.

 It was first of the five festivals organized by the EXIT group.
 Besides Sea Star, EXIT included four more music festivals - EXIT Festival in Serbia on 6–9 July, Ada Divine Awakening Festival in Montenegro on 18–20 August, Sea Dance Festival in Croatia on 15–20 September, and No Sleep Festival in Serbia on 11 November.

 Sea Star 2024

 Sea Star Festival 2024 took place 24–25 May 2024.

-The headlining acts for Sea Star 2024 included Hot Since 82, John Newman, Ofenbach, Baby Lasagna, Angelina Mango and many more.
+The headlining acts for Sea Star 2024 included Hot Since 82, John Newman, Ofenbach, Baby Lasagna and Angelina Mango.

 Sea Star 2024 presented a combination of various live and electronic acts, ranging from famous dance and electronic acts to pop and techno music.

 It was the first of the four festivals organized by the EXIT group.
 Besides Sea Star, EXIT included three more music festivals - EXIT Festival in Serbia on 10–14 July, Ada Divine Awakening Festival in Montenegro on 13–18 September, and No Sleep Festival in Serbia on 16 November.

 Sea Star 2025

-Sea Star Festival 2025 will take place 23–24 May 2025.
+Sea Star Festival 2025 took place 23–24 May 2025.